bdavidxyz/protheme2/index.md

 - bring maximum value to the end user
 - maximise empathy and mutual understanding
 - robustness and stability
-- have great design and experience
+- have great design and user experience
 - minimize efforts by automating everything I can

 ## Keep in touch